-More so, I transitioned on my way to the United States of America first at Kinshasa, RDC and then Lome, Togo.
-In Kinshasa, I trained intercessors and had a group of young girls which I mentored, coached and supported.
+More so, I transitioned on my way to the United States of America first at Kinshasa, RDC, and then Lome, Togo.
+In Kinshasa, I trained intercessors and had a group of young girls which I mentored, coached, and supported.
 Since then, these girls have all become responsible women and engaged in serious ministry in the Lord's vineyard.
 I recently caught up with one of them, and she said to me, "Papa.
-I still have my training notes; I am now a mother and a wife of a Pastor in Canada.
+I still have my training notes; I am now a mother and the wife of a Pastor in Canada.
 I also have a platform to do ministry."
 I was excited to hear this from Esther and how she had grown in the Lord and in his service.

 Footprint in the Kingdom of God through the Life and Ministry of Pastor Jean Bosco Kindomba

 Besides, I am also well known in the ministerial circles in Kinshasa, where I assisted Pastor Jean Bosco Kindomba from 1995 to 2000 to grow a church that met under trees- Église du Sang Précieux- (de Jésus)-Matonge to another kind in which its services now are held.
 It is a magnificent temple and is one of the largest in RDC at the moment.